-- 31. Corporate financing comes ultimately from: - A. savings by households and foreign investors. - B. cash generated from the firm's operations. - C. the financial markets and intermediaries. - D. the issue of shares in the firm.
+31. Corporate financing comes ultimately from:

+- A. savings by households and foreign investors. - B. cash generated from the firm's operations. - C. the financial markets and intermediaries. - D. the issue of shares in the firm.

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 1 Easy Learning Objective: 02-01 Understand how financial markets and institutions channel savings to corporate investment.
-Topic: Financial institution functions
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand

+Difficulty: 1 Easy Gradable: automatic

+Learning Objective: 02-01 Understand how financial markets and institutions channel savings to corporate investment.

-- 32. A company can pay for its expansion in all the following ways except. - A. by using the earnings generated from its sale of obsolete equipment. - B. by persuading a director's mother to make a personal loan to the company. - C. by purchasing bonds in the secondary market. - D. by selling stock certificates for a new subsidiary.
+A company can pay for its expansion in all the following ways except:

+- A. by using the earnings generated from its sale of obsolete equipment. - B. by persuading a director's mother to make a personal loan to the company. - C. by purchasing bonds in the secondary market. - D. by plowing back part of its profits.

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 2 Medium Learning Objective: 02-01 Understand how financial markets and institutions channel savings to corporate investment.
-Topic: Raising capitai
+Learning Objective: 02-01 Understand how financial markets and institutions channel savings to corporate investment.